Edit Template

 Many are already familiar with the basic applications of AI, what is now called Robotic Process Automation (RPA).

-You’ve likely been using it for ages in the form of Outlook rules to organize your emails based on sender or subject, replacing that mundane manual work long ago.
+You’ve likely been using it for ages in the form of Outlook rules to move your emails to folders based on sender or subject.
+This kind of RPA had replaced such mundane manual work long ago.

 Of course, RPA has applications far beyond the simple email inbox.
 The following table shows some applications of AI, from the simple to the complex.